Lead Generation Glossary: 100 Terms You Ought To Know

 Case study is a customer’s story that explains the details of a problem they were facing, how they tackled this problem and finally, the results they got.
 It is a popular content format as it allows marketers to showcase their products and services through a real-life problem.

-A live chat feature provides a real-time, faster resolution of queries which results in better user experience and also helps in lead generation.
+Next up in the lead generation glossary is live chat – a feature that provides a real-time, faster resolution of queries which results in better user experience and also helps in lead generation.
 Besides, it helps understand the behavior of a visitor and pain points, if any, instantaneously.

 A cheat sheet is similar to a checklist except it gives guidelines to users to perform a task.
 These are usually very actionable and high-value and so make for an excellent lead generation and engagement tool.